fenago/Grokking-Deep-Learning/Lab_1.md

 same number of columns.
 They do, so NumPy multiplies the vector a by each row of c (as if it were doing elementwise vector multiplication on each row).
 Again, the most confusing part is that all of these operations look the same if you don’t know which variables are scalars, vectors, or matrices.
-When you “read NumPy,” you’re really doing two things: reading the operations and keeping track of the shape (number of rows and columns) of each operation.
+When you "read NumPy," you’re really doing two things: reading the operations and keeping track of the shape (number of rows and columns) of each operation.
 It will take some practice, but eventually it becomes second nature.
 Let’s look at a few examples of matrix multiplication in NumPy, noting the input and output shapes